GiacomoMazz/LEAF_Semantic_Prompt_Search/README.md

 - **MRR**
 - **nDCG@5**
 - **nDCG@10**
+- **Average latency per query**

-The main metric is **nDCG@10**, because the relevance labels are graded.
+The main ranking-quality metric is **nDCG@10**, because the relevance labels are graded.
 Unlike precision, nDCG rewards systems that rank highly relevant results above somewhat relevant results.
+Average latency is reported as an efficiency metric to compare the speed cost of different retrieval and reranking configurations.

 ---